-The Elementary Summer School Program will be offered to students in Grades K-4 who are being retained; and for students in 5th grade that did not meet the passing standard for STAAR Reading and Math.
+The Elementary Summer School Program will be offered to students in Grades K-4 who are being retained or placed, and for students in 5th grade that did not meet the passing standard for STAAR reading and math.

 PK/K/1st Elementary State Mandated Bilingual Summer Program